isomerpages/gb-assist/pages/solutionrepo/solution576.md

 ---
-title: RetailPlan Version 4.0 - Package (Basic)
+title: Konnect Digital Software
 permalink: /productivity-solutions-grant/solutionrepo/solution576
 ---

 #### Description

-RetailPlan provides a complete real-time overview of retail operations with centralised control for better connectivity with various business functions.
-Transactions are captured and analysed on real-time basis to facilitate more informed business decision.
+Konnect Digital Software is a workforce management system which comprises of following modules: CRM, Sales, Operational (Job Order) via desktop & mobile application and HRM, launched since 2018 with the objective to facilitate and streamline the operational and administrative process in the industry.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Levelfive_Annex_3_CR_wef_15Nov2019_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Lexikon_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria